adobe/eventhub-akka-connector/README.md

 There is an `application.conf` file where a specific Event Hub's keys and consumer groups can be specified.

 ### Contributions

 Contributions are welcome.
+Have a look at our [Contribution Guidelines](CONTRIBUTING.md).
 A Sink still has to be written for the whole flow to be complete.
  Please fork the project and create for your finished feature a pull request.

 ### Code of Conduct